timbitz/Whippet.jl/README.md

   --phred-33            Qual string is encoded in Phred+33 integers
                         (default)
+  --phred-64            Qual string is encoded in Phred+64 integers --curl                FASTQ files are URLs to download/process on
+                        the fly
+  --ebi                 Retrieve FASTQ files from ebi.ac.uk using seq
+                        run id (ie. SRR1199003). (sets --curl=true)
-  --phred-64            Qual string is encoded in Phred+64 integers --no-circ             Do not allow back/circular splicing --no-tpm              Should tpm file be sent to
+  --no-circ             Do not allow back/circular splicing --no-tpm              Should tpm file be sent to
                         output/prefix.tpm.gz? (default on)
   --force-gz            Regardless of suffix, consider read input as
                         gzipped
   -h, --help            show this help message and exit
 ```